marvinrobot42/ens160-aq/README.md

 This is my first device driver project.
 I was inspired by Alexander Hübener's excellent ENS160 crate.

 ### Recent version history
+  - 0.2.6 fixed README.MD
   - 0.2.5 added more documentation comments
-  - 0.2.2  fixed small bug in InterruptPinConfig, added build() method which just returns the .0 property - - as u8.
+  - 0.2.2 fixed small bug in InterruptPinConfig, added build() method which just returns the .0 property as u8.
 Updated the examples/airquality.rs file

 Usage